WaleedYousaf/football-roster/README.md

    - subset -> if the first set is completly contained within another set.
 Uses `every`

 - Linked list

+  A data structure where elements are stored in a node.
+The node contains 2 key pieces of information, the element itself and the reference to the next node.

+  Some advantages and disadvantages over arrays are

+    Array/LinkedList

+    - Fixed size/dynamic size (although JS hides this in array)
+    - Inefficient insertions-deletions/efficient insertions-deletions
+    - Random access(effiecient indexing)/no random access
+    - Memory wastage/no memory wastage cuz dynamic size
+    - Sequential access is faster (elements in contagious mem locations)/sequential access is slower

+  Every linked list has a `head`  pointer and a size.
+Last node points to null

 - Circular queue
+- Trie

 - Binary Search Tree